22. Simple Neural Network Regression with Keras and JAX#

 y_predict = nn_model.predict(x_validate, verbose=2)

-13/13 - 0s - 10ms/step
+13/13 - 0s - 26ms/step

 Not surprisingly, the multilayer neural network does a much better job of fitting the data.

-In a a follow-up lecture, we will try to achieve the same fit using pure JAX, rather than relying on the Keras front-end.
+In a follow-up lecture, we will try to achieve the same fit using pure JAX, rather than relying on the Keras front-end.